-Is your air conditioning acting weird?
+Is your air conditioner acting weird?
 If so, it's good to pay attention because it’s trying to tell you something.

-The warning signs of an air conditioner’s problem can tell a lot about the type of issue the system is experiencing.
-Whether it’s weird noises, leaks, freezing up or another problem—it all points to a particular culprit and requires a unique fix.
-By knowing the specific symptoms, you can figure out the potential causes of the problem and determine the best course of action for repairing the air conditioning system.
+The signs of an air conditioner’s problem can tell a lot about the type of issue the system is suffering from.
+Whether it’s odd noises, leaks, freezing up or another problem—it all points to a particular culprit and requires a distinct fix.
+By recognizing the specific symptoms, it's more likely that you'll be able to figure out the potential causes of the problem and determine the best course of action for repairing the unit.

 While the symptoms are often unique, many cooling system issues stem from problems that can be avoided by scheduling regular air conditioning maintenance.
-That’s because a routine Air conditioning maintenance call includes an inspection and cleaning of your system, as well as finding any parts that may be wearing out and need replacement or to be fixed.
-This helps locate potential problems before they cause malfunctions or other issues.
+That’s because a routine Air conditioner maintenance call includes an inspection and cleaning of your system, as well as looking for any parts that may be wearing out and need replacement or repair.
+This helps locate potential problems before they cause breakdowns or other issues.

 Here are some of the typical AC problems and the indications you may see:

 Air conditioning leaking water can be a common issue.
 One of the most common causes of an air conditioner leak is a clogged condensate drain line.
 The condensate drain line is is supposed to take away extra moisture from the air conditioning system.
 When this line becomes plugged with dirt, dust or mold, water can back up and start to leak.

 Another typical cause of water leaking from an air conditioner is a broken or rusted drip pan, which can permit water to overflow and leak out of the unit.
 Additionally, a refrigerant leak or a busted pump might also cause water to leak from an AC unit.